anusii/keypod/README.md

-# KeyPod --- A Simple Key Value Store
+# KeyPod &mdash; Simple Key Value Store

 KeyPod is a simple key value data store app to serve as a template and to demonstrate a [Flutter](https://flutter.dev) app utilising data